rjleveque/CHTuser/docs/workflow.md

 Running these notebooks generally requires a number of Python packages that are not installed in the default Python kernel.
 See [](python_env).

+## Downloading data

+The data found in `CommunityData/geoclaw` can be downloaded to your own computer if you want to run the notebooks locally, or do your own analysis/plotting with different tools.
+This requires an account on TACC, and then you can do, e.g.

+    scp username@stampede3.tacc.utexas.edu:/corral/projects/NHERI/community/geoclaw/filename ./

 ## Accessing files from TACC